nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    This command only allows you to edit the zoom link of an existing lesson in a module, i.e. it does not allow you to edit the name of that lesson.

+   If you wish you to edit the lesson name while keeping the same zoom link, you can try the following:
+     1. Delete the zoom link that belongs to the lesson which you wish to edit.
+     2. Add the same zoom link with the edited lesson name.

    </div>

   Example: